BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

 ---
-A computer program typically stores and processed data.
+description: A computer program typically stores and processed data.
 This chapter focusses on the building blocks available to store and manipulate primitive data types.
 ---

 # Storing and processing data